What is latency or lag?

 Gaming with high latency (>100ms)

-For argument's sake we're going to say 'high' latency is anything over 100 milliseconds (ms).
+For argument's sake, we're going to say 'high' latency is anything over 100 milliseconds (ms).
 At high latency, you are going to notice a delay between your inputs and what you are actually able to achieve on-screen.
-By that we mean that you might hit the fire button and see your gun fire immediately, but the effect that gun has on whatever you're shooting at will be delayed.
+By that, we mean that you might hit the fire button and see your gun fire immediately, but the effect that gun has on whatever you're shooting at will be delayed.

 High latency is bad.
-In online, multiplayer games that require fast reactions such as first-person shooters, a high latency means you will find it hard to be competitive.
-However, as we will see that is not the whole story.
+In online, multiplayer games that require fast reactions, such as first-person shooters, a high latency means you will find it hard to be competitive.
+However, as we will see, that is not the whole story.

 Gaming with low latency (<30ms)

 If you're lucky enough to live close to your local exchange and/or the nearest game server, you might find yourself with low latency.
 Low latency will be anything less than 30ms.
-Now, while this might seem like an advantage over another player suffering higher lag than yourself, a lot of games use a special algorithm called 'lag compensation' or lagcomp in order to try to keep things fair for everyone.
+Now, while this might seem like an advantage over another player suffering higher lag than yourself, a lot of games use a special algorithm called 'lag compensation' or lagcomp to try to keep things fair for everyone.

 They usually fail in this task spectacularly, however, punishing those with low latency by giving advantage to those with moderate or high latency.
 It's all a bit of a mess really.
 But the alternative would be that the better your internet, the better you're going to do in the game, which is hardly fair either.